GDGVIT/gdginfo-backend/README.md

 ### And coding style tests

-This updates the data on the database and if data is not present it will automatically create memory dor that.
+This updates the data on the database and if data is not present it will automatically create memory for that.

 ```
 db.coll1.update({'username': members},